maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 popd
 ````

-Just for in case I need to clean up whiteboard pictures (we never know and I find it so powerful I want to use it one day), here is a nice script to do it
+Just in case I need to clean up whiteboard pictures (we never know and I find it so powerful I want to use it one day), here is a nice script to do it:
 ````
 convert "$1" -resize %50 -morphology Convolve DoG:15,100,0 -negate -normalize -blur 0x1 -channel RBG -level 60%,91%,0.1 "$2"
 #use it with